DiogoDeAndrade/Cortex4/README.md

 ## Art

 Art was done by me (mostly with Asset Forge, and some Synty Studios props).
-Some [Midjourney] was also used, all filtered with a shader I designed to give a [retro 3d look].
+Some [Midjourney] and Dall-E were also used, all filtered with a shader I designed to give a [retro 3d look].

 ## Licenses